enewbury/quarry/README.md

 A data-driven Ecto Query builder for nested associations.

+## Background

-With specifications like GraphQL which seek to granularly fetch data as needed by a client, we are generally forced to either fetch more data than we need to satisfy the greatest need, joining in lots of data to allow filtering on nested data, or we end up limiting the functionality of the endpoint to a few predefined types of selections.
+With specifications like GraphQL and JsonAPI which seek to granularly fetch data as needed by a client, we are generally forced to either fetch more data than we need to satisfy the greatest need, joining in lots of data to allow filtering on nested data, or we end up limiting the functionality of the endpoint to a few predefined types of selections.